Gositi/discord-fs/README.md

 - Encryption of files (with obfuscation of filenames) and file integrity verification

 ### Future minor releases
+- Increase performance
+    - Only download the parts of files that are actually being used
+    - Asynchronous file uploads
+    - Some caching of files (or file segments) after closing them
 - Implement directories
-- Cache files for a short while after closing them to save time on up- and downloads

 ### Ideas for future major releases
 - Asynchronized filesystem operations